Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL Week 7, MLB playoffs, more

 Underdog Fantasy offers a $100 promotion for new users with the Underdog bonus code CBSSPORTS2

-The NFL Week 7 schedule kicks off on 'Thursday Night Football,' with an AFC North matchup between the Pittsburgh Steelers and Cincinnati Bengals.
+"Thursday Night Football' opens the NFL Week 7 slate, with an AFC North matchup between the Pittsburgh Steelers and Cincinnati Bengals.
 That makes it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-The Steelers (4-1) can increase their division lead to 3 1/2 games with a win over the Bengals (2-4), and can be played on the best DFS apps.
-There is also MLB playoff action on Tuesday, with Game 2 of the NLCS between the Dodgers and Brewers at 8:08 p.m.
+The Steelers (4-1) can balloon their division lead to 3 1/2 games with a win over the Bengals (2-4), and can be played on the best DFS apps.
+There is also MLB playoff action on Wednesday, with Game 3 of the ALCS between the Blue Jays and Mariners at 8:08 p.m.
 ET, as well as NHL games.
 The Underdog promo code varies by location, but includes a potential Play $5, get $100 in bonus funds or entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.